Oracle 11g AWR (Automatic Workload Repository)

 In this example, the SYSAUX tablespace is selected.

-11. Specify the temporary tablespace for the staging schema:
+temporary tablespace for the staging schema:

 12. Enter value for temporary_tablespace: TEMP